wevre/wry/README.md

 	cutoffs[0, 2] // the results here will not have keys associated with them, just the indices 0 and 1 employee['first', 'empl-id']

 The two expressions above, instead of returning a single item from the original array, will each return an array with two items.
-Integer indices in the returned array will be rest to 0, but string keys will be preserved from the original.
+Integer indices in the returned array will be reset to 0, but string keys will be preserved from the original.

-TODO: need a syntax for ranges, maybe something like Swift's ... and ..< operators.
+TODO: need a syntax for ranges, maybe something like Swift's ... and ..< operators. <-- don't need syntax for that.
+It would be implemented by something that evaluates to an array of indices.

-But that functionality is really not needed, because what you put inside backticks works just as well inside square brackets.

 ### Functions